kieran514/kieran514.github.io/_pages/about.md

 - Machine Learning (CS4730_P1_A)

 ## News

+**July 2023:** Paper accepted at BMVC2024 (BaseBoostDepth)
+- Attended Scotland, Glasgow to show our work as a poster presentation

 **July 2023:** Paper accepted at ICCV2023 (Robust-Depth)
 - Attended France, Paris to show our work as a poster presentation